During our farm theme and letter G activities we made a goat shapes craft.

 Once we had all the shapes out of our bags I asked the kids to make some observations.
 Lovey started by holding up the large triangle and saying, “This is the biggest piece.”
 Then her buddy chimed in and said, “Yeah, and this is the smallest piece.”

 After a little discussion I asked them if they wanted to see what I created with these shapes.
 I slowly guided them again by describing the shapes as we put together the goat.
 When we used the two larger circles I stopped to show them how I started with one whole circle and then folded it and cut to create the other smaller shapes.
 They were really intrigued by this step and we practiced doing this later that day.
 The finished goats looked like this.
-They were inspired by this paper plate goat craft.
 The goats soon found a new home in our cardboard barn.

 Finally I gave the kids a second bag with the same shapes and challenged them to play with the pieces and see what they could create.
 They impressed me with their creativity!
 I think I like these creations even better than the goat.
 I loved it!
 Sometimes we glue these ones together and other times we place the shapes back in the bag and store them in our art area to recreate another time.
 It just depends on what they want to do that day.